-Dr. Gail Eskes prepares ‘Cognitive Repair Kit’ for stroke patients
+Dr. Gail Eskes creates ‘Cognitive Repair Kit’

 Clinical neuropsychologist Dr. Gail Eskes is leading a five-year, $2.6 million Brain Repair Centre project to develop and test a take-home ‘Cognitive Repair Kit’ for people whose ability to pay attention has been impaired by stroke.

 “This is a new area of stroke rehabilitation,” comments Dr. Eskes, a Professor in Dalhousie’s Departments of Psychiatry and Psychology & Neuroscience.
 “Until now, rehabilitation efforts have focused on more immediately obvious physical deficits.
 Cognitive deficits are more difficult to detect, yet they have an enormous impact on people’s ability to function in their lives.”